 For the past two years, Melbourne Water and MCMC's Waterwatch program have been training keen community members to collect and identify waterbugs in order to assess the health of Merri Creek.
 This citizen science project, which is open to anyone, helps provide a picture of the comparative health of Merri Creek and a basis for future actions to improve the condition of the waterway.
-In 2017 MCMC ran five waterbug sampling and identification sessions.
-The results showed that the lower, urbanised reaches of the Merri Creek only support waterbugs that are tolerant of pollution.
-Things are a little better in the upper reaches north of Epping where some of the sensitive waterbugs, less tolerant of pollution, are found (See table of waterbug pollution sensitivity in Read More section).
+In 2017 MCMC ran five waterbug sampling and identification sessions with a total of 26 participants on five sites on the Merri Creek.
+The collated results showed that the lower, urbanised reaches of the Merri Creek only support waterbugs that are tolerant of pollution.
+Things are a little better in the upper reaches, north of Epping where some of the sensitive waterbugs, less tolerant of pollution, are found (See table of waterbug pollution sensitivity in Read More section).

 These results are consistent with surrounding land uses.
 Industrial and residential areas, and major roads, are a source of contaminated stormwater which affects waterbug survival.
 This is particularly the case in older urban areas where stormwater is untreated and flows directly through stormwater drains to Merri Creek.
 This in turn means that the Merri Creek is unable to support a healthy, diverse aquatic fauna.